-If you're debating on buying an old Chevy K10 or C10 to restore, the decision all comes down to whether or not you want a four-wheel drive or two-wheel drive truck.
+If you're debating whether you should buy a Chevy K10 or C10, the decision all comes down to whether or not you want a four-wheel drive or two-wheel drive truck.
 You could always convert the C10 to four-wheel drive, but that requires some knowledge and lots of work.
-If you want a good off-roading truck that you can take off the pavement and on the trails, then the K10 would probably be a better option.
-However, if you’re looking to restore a classic Chevy truck in order to drive it around town or show it off at car events, perhaps you don’t need the four-wheel drive and can opt for the C10 instead.
-Whether you decide to purchase a C10 or a K10, you really can’t go wrong either way.
+If you want a good off-roading truck that you can take off the pavement and on the trails, then the K10 is probably a better option.

-When you're ready to start restoring your truck back to its original glory or looking to add personal touches, make sure to check out our growing inventory of Chevy C10 parts and accessories!
-We’d love to help you complete your project build and make your dream truck become a reality.
+When you're ready to start restoring your truck back to its original glory or add personal touches, make sure to check out our growing inventory of Chevy C10 and K10 parts.
+Shop our wide selection of aftermarket part options and make your C10 or K10 build goals a reality.

 Image Credit: Truck Trend Network, Four Wheeler Network, Rough Country